EMBL International PhD ProgrammeTestimonials

 “Doing my PhD at EMBL opened every door for my career.”

 Now an Associate Professor at the Mayo Clinic in Minnesota, Marina is studying diseases associated with misfolded proteins.
 Her interest in protein structure began at EMBL.
 She was drawn to the lab by its world-class facilities, interdisciplinary environment and international staff.

 “EMBL trained me to exercise my creativity and to believe in what I do.
 It gave me the confidence to set my goals high and the knowledge to reach those goals.”

 Marina’s PhD work at EMBL involved the design and characterisation of different peptides using a variety of spectroscopy.
 The work of Marina and her colleagues was an important first step towards understanding the beta-sheet structure of proteins, which plays a key role in Alzheimer’s and other diseases.
 After finishing her PhD, Marina went to Yale University to do postdoctoral research - to study how infectious proteins form very stable beta-sheet structures called amyloid.
 At the Mayo Clinic, she is studying the molecular mechanisms underlying a rare amyloid disease called light chain amyloidosis.

 In addition to her work at the lab bench, Marina enjoys teaching courses in molecular biology to graduate students at the Mayo Clinic.

 Philipp Keller: A fusion of physics and biology for a developmental blueprint

-Philipp graduated from EMBL in 2009 and is now a fellow at Howard Hughes Medical Institute’s Janelia Farm Research Campus.
+Philipp graduated from EMBL in 2009 and is now a Group Leader at Howard Hughes Medical Institute’s Janelia Farm Research Campus.

 “It’s much more important to think about what you really enjoy doing, rather than making a decision based on what you might or might not achieve.”